Michael Steele decides not to enter the crowded race for Maryland governor

 Steele formed an exploratory committee over the summer and said he had planned to make a decision around Thanksgiving about whether to launch a bid to become the fourth Republican candidate in the race.
 Nine Democrats are also seeking the seat.

-A Steele candidacy would have probably created problems for both Republicans and Democrats vying to replace Gov. Larry Hogan (R) who is term-limited.
+A Steele candidacy would have probably created problems for both Republicans and Democrats vying to replace Gov. Larry Hogan (R), who is term-limited.
 But it also would have been challenging for Steele, a staunch and vocal critic of former president Donald Trump, in a Republican primary.

 Steele has more name recognition than many vying for the office, but especially among those seeking the Republican nomination: Kelly M. Schulz, a Hogan mentee who stepped down this week as Hogan’s commerce secretary, Del.
 Daniel L. Cox (R-Frederick), a Trump-endorsed state lawmaker, and Robin Ficker, a former state lawmaker and perennial candidate.